 Ways to improve air quality monitoring

 We believe that air quality monitoring technology can play a big part in improving the air quality of an indoor space.
-But for that, organisation must be aware of the particulate matter or VOC level at industrial premises.
+But for that, organisation must be aware of the particulate matter or VOC and CO2 level at industrial premises.
 The earlier one gets informed about the same, the better.

 Wireless environment monitoring solutions can help you get important air quality data which in turn can aid in optimizing your workspace environment.
-To summarize, the greater the quality of air, greater is the workforce productivity.
+To summarize, the greater the quality of air, the greater is the workforce productivity.